 9. Olivier Passot: "Opération Daguet" in Kuwait 1991.
 French armed forces had an active role in the coalition “Desert Storm”.
 After six months of military buildup in the Saudi desert, air and land units contributed to the victory.
 Then, French engineers were deployed in Kuwait to conduct mine clearing operations, especially along the beaches.
 Go to article

-10. Philippe Lane: French Cultural and Scientific Diplomacy.
+10. Philippe Lane: From Soft Power to Smart Power: French Cultural and Scientific Diplomacy.
 With almost 150 cultural embassy services (among them more than 100 Instituts Français, some 900 Alliances Françaises and almost 500 French lycées) on five continents, France plays an important soft power role.
 What is its scope?
 What are its priorities?
 What means do they have and how do they function?
-Will present reforms change their ways?
 Go to article